How do I become a dog trainer?

 - Set a goal with your own dog.
 This will help you to reach a level of proficiency in your area of interest that will give you insights helpful in working with others.
 It will also get you involved in the dog training community helping you establish contacts.

-- Find a training school(s) that you like and volunteer in return for observing.
+- Find a training school(s) and/or mentor that you like and volunteer in return for observing.
 Watch and learn.
 Find out how you can assist in classes.
 Get your feet wet.

 - Go to your area animal shelter and volunteer to work with the dogs.
 There is nothing like experience with dogs you don’t know to teach you to be a great trainer.

-- Go to LOTS of seminars on behavior and training.
+- Go to LOTS of seminars and conferences on behavior and training.

 - Consider joining a dog training club or professional organization.